pollen-robotics/reachy-2023-docs/content/advanced/software/ros2-level/index.md

 ros2 run reachy_sdk_server camera_server
 ```

 > Note: For the servers to work, the required ROS services must be already launched.
-The easier way is via the bringup launch file.
+The easiest way is via the bringup launch file.

 To launch the node for the **mobile base** gRPC services *(mobile kit only)*: